 Adobe added that said licensing will only be needed when both ApplicationDomain.domainMemory and Stage3D.request3DContext are used.
 However, haXe.org lead developer Nicolas Cannasse said in a blog post that the plans amount to a speed tax.
 Within, he argued Adobe wasn’t providing real ‘premium features’ to games developers, and was instead restricting access to Alchemy opcodes that boost performance.

 Speaking to .net, Cannasse said Adobe’s business model was to sell tools for a fixed price, but it’s now switching to a revenue-sharing model, which will badly hurt small- and medium-sized studios: “Currently this only applies to 3D content used together with specific features, but these were used by many developers and third-party tools such as Unity3D Flash exporter, to speed up Flash Player.
 This was necessary because Flash Player is slow for some tasks, in particular manipulating large amounts of data, required when making 3D games.”
+(See our Adobe Flash Pro CS6 review for more on the software).

 Paying for speed